Burkswill2/ModuloChat-Details/README.md

-Here is a draft README.md with some suggested content for the ModuloChat Details repository:

 # ModuloChat Details

 ModuloChat is a modular chat application with interchangeable frontends and backends.
 This repo contains overarching documentation and specifications for the overall ModuloChat system.